You know what they say- sitting is the new smoking. And no under desk treadmill takes this mantra more seriously than the Unsit by InMovement.

 Unsit Under Desk Treadmill

 With folks spending more and more time in front of a desk or computer these days, finding time to get a work out in is becoming a bigger challenge.

 Enter the age of the under desk treadmill.

 Giving you the ability to walk while you work, lack of time is no longer a valid excuse with one of these devices.

-The idea of exercising while you get your work done sounds great.
-An under desk treadmill should definitely make it easier to get more movement in your day.
+The idea of exercising while you get your work done sounds great and an under desk treadmill should definitely make it easier to get more movement in your day.

 This treadmill will cost ya about $2000, which is on the higher-end for under desk treadmills, but you know what they say- you get what you pay for.